 1. Cut up all of the vegetables that you will be using for your personal meals (lunch and breakfast; or cook enough to pull from for your whole family for the week-they need veggies too!) and place them in a steamer, or a steamer basket in the bottom of a pot.
 Get them steaming and cook to your personal preference.
 You can also steam in the microwave by placing the veggies and enough water to cover the bottom of the bowl, in a large microwavable bowl with a plate on top.
 Microwave on high for 5-8minutes and let sit until they have reached the desired doneness.
 Set aside.

 2. Get out the proteins you will be using for your meals (lunch) and prepare and cook them to your liking.
-Grill it, roast it, sauté’ it……..whatever you like and however you like (no deep frying).Use seasonings liberally and fats (oils and butters) very sparingly.
+Grill it, roast it, sauté’ it……..whatever you like and however you like (no deep frying).Use seasonings liberally and healthy fats (oils and butters)more sparingly.

 3. Get out your starches.
 Cook some rice and/or your potatoes however you like, again, season liberally, use fats very sparingly.

 4. Assemble your foods on the counter and get out your storage containers.
-(I’ll give you a second to find the blasted lids.)
+I’ve updated this since it was first published because these are now my favs and they’re from Amazon.
 I only prep my lunches, since I eat almost the same breakfast every day,( more on that here) and our dinner is a family affair, (but is also- quite shockingly- made up of proteins and vegetables).
-So, thats 6 lunches.
+So, that’s 6 lunches.

 I personally like to keep my steamed vegetables in a large container and dip from them for every meal, for myself as well as for my family.